 Medicare patients experience a medical error in hospitals

-Doctors reported a major medical error prior to the survey
+Doctors reported a major medical error

 The percentage of medical errors that involve newly graduated registered nurses with less than a year of experience in patient care.

-These figures demonstrate just how important it is for clinicians and organizations to prioritize medication management.
-This e-book is designed to help you develop a new medication management program or improve an existing program.
-It includes guidance on an extensive range of medication management-related matters and provides valuable tips and tools that can elevate the performance of any medication management program.
-When a medication management program is firing on all cylinders, the benefits are evident and significant, including reduced readmissions and medical costs, increased patient safety, and greater achievement of health goals.
-Leverage the resources in this e-book as part of your ongoing efforts to enhance the overall delivery of care for your patients.
-Even the smallest of improvements is likely to have wide-reaching, positive effects.
+When a medication management program is firing on all cylinders, the benefits are evident and significant, including reduced readmissions and medical costs, improved quality ratings (e.g., Medicare Stars, HEDIS), increased patient safety, and greater achievement of health goals.
+Leverage the resources in this eBook as part of your ongoing efforts to enhance the overall delivery of care for patients and members.
+Even the smallest of improvements is likely to have wide-reaching, positive clinical and financial effects.

 There’s no question that medications are incredibly important for treating patients with acute and chronic conditions.
 However, with approximately 50% of patients taking medications incorrectly, it’s vital that hospitals and clinicians consistently follow best practices.
 This helps ensure patients take their medications the right way so their health can improve or, at the very least, they can better manage their condition.